Umbilical cord: Structure and development

-Umbilical cord can be detected on ultrasound by 6 weeks of gestation and well-visualised by 8 to 9 weeks of gestation.
+The umbilical cord can be detected by ultrasound by six weeks of gestation and well-visualized by eight to nine weeks of gestation.

 The umbilical cord lining is a good source of mesenchymal and epithelial stem cells.
 Umbilical cord mesenchymal stem cells (UC-MSC) have been used clinically to treat osteoarthritis, autoimmune diseases, and multiple other conditions.
 Their advantages include a better harvesting, and multiplication, and immunosuppressive properties that define their potential for use in transplantations.
 Their use would also overcome the ethical objections raised by the use of embryonic stem cells.